ApuliaMonitoringNetwork/Coastal-Video-Monitoring-Tool/README.md

 1. "src"						Mareographic filter, geo-rectification sources & shoreline extraction codes
 2. "web-src"				Web interface sources

-This tool has been developed and mantained by Polytechnic University of Bari (Italy), DICATECh Department in collaboration with ACIC (http://www.acic.eu/) a Multitel spin-off
+This tool has been developed and mantained by Polytechnic University of Bari (Italy), DICATECh Department in collaboration with ACIC (http://www.acic.eu/) a Multitel spin-off!